COVID-19 Student FAQs

 If you have remained on campus or within England you should follow the specific area guidance.
 Please continue to stay alert and limit your contact with others.
 Staying at home is the easiest way to do this.

-However, from Monday 1 June, you can spend time outdoors and meet in groups of up to six.
+However, from Saturday 4 July, you can meet in groups of two households in any location – public or private as long as you socially distance.
+You are able to spend time outdoors and meet in groups of up to six.
+Restaurants, pubs, cinemas and other attractions will also be allowed to open.
+If you would like to and can safely and legally do so, please take this time to responsibly support local Buckingham establishments.
 You should stay alert and always practise social distancing with people from outside of your household keeping 2 metres apart.

 Am I required to wear a face covering?